 All you need are a few simple staples in your kitchen, and you can prepare a meal that is not only satisfying but easy on the budget and your waistline as well.

-Following this photo are the simple directions for making the following cod fish entrée.
+Here are the simple directions for making this cod fish entrée and accompanying side dishes.

 - fresh fish fillets, (Pacific coast cod used for this meal)